ijmccallum/ijmccallum.github.io/docs/techNotes/app-starter.md

 # Quick App prototyping / bootstrapping

+Trying to figure out the best way to kickstart an app when a new idea rolls around.

 _You can see how this is a hard thing to google_

 * Auth - signup, login. (password recovery would be an awesome bonus!)